ScooloV/bbpedia/docs/teams/Slanns.md

 | [Glotl Stop](../starplayers/Glotl_Stop.md)         | 270K | 6   | 6   | 5+  | -   | 10+ | Animal Savagery, Frenzy, Loner (4+), Mighty Blow (+1), Prehensile Tail, Stand Firm, Thick Skull, Primal Savagery |
 | [Morg'n Thorg](../starplayers/Morg'n_Thorg.md)       | 380K | 6   | 6   | 3+  | 4+  | 11+ | Block, Loner (4+), Mighty Blow (+2), Thick Skull, Throw Team-mate, The Ballista |

-Please note that some players have incomplete information, or they may be from a specific game or ruleset, and their abilities and costs might vary depending on the version of the game.
 ### Inducements
-Here's the list with only the names and prices:

 * Temp Agency Cheerleaders - 20K
 * Part-time Assistant Coaches - 20K
 * Weather Mage - 30K